 How long is the gestation period for Goldens?
 How long until they can go to their new homes?

 The gestation period (time from conception to delivery) for Golden Retrievers is approximately 9 weeks (63 days).
-Once the puppies are born, puppies should not be released until at least 7 weeks of age, according to Golden Retriever Club of America guidelines.
-Some jurisdictions, such as Florida, require the puppy be 8 weeks of age prior to release.
+Once the puppies are born, puppies should not be released until 8 weeks of age in the State of Florida.

 Anything else I should expect from a good breeder?

 You should expect a reputable breeder to ask you some questions about your experience with Goldens, rearing a puppy, and the home environment in which the puppy will live to determine if your situation sounds right for the puppy.